Associate Research Professor

 shinjiw_at_jhu.edu or shinjiw_at_ieee.org

 Shinji Watanabe is an Associate Research Professor at Johns Hopkins University, Baltimore, MD.
 He received his B.S. and M.S.
 Degrees in 1999 and 2001 at Ohba-Nakazato Laboratory, and received his PhD (Dr. Eng.)
 Degree in 2006 (advisor: Tetsunori Kobayashi), from Waseda University, Tokyo, Japan.
-He was a research scientist at NTT Communication Science Laboratories, Kyoto, Japan, from 2001 to 2011, a visiting scholar in Georgia institute of technology, Atlanta, GA in 2009, and a Senior Principal Research Scientist at Mitsubishi Electric Research Laboratories (MERL), Cambridge, MA from 2012 to 2017.
+He was a research scientist at NTT Communication Science Laboratories, Kyoto, Japan, from 2001 to 2011, a visiting scholar in Georgia institute of technology, Atlanta, GA in 2009, and a Senior Principal Research Scientist at Mitsubishi Electric Research Laboratories (MERL), Cambridge, MA USA from 2012 to 2017.
 His research interests include automatic speech recognition, speech enhancement, spoken language understand, and machine learning for speech and language processing.
-He has been published more than 150 papers in top journals and conferences, and received several awards including the best paper award from the IEICE in 2003.
+He has been published more than 200 papers in peer-reviewed journals and conferences, and received several awards including the best paper award from the IEICE in 2003.
 He served an Associate Editor of the IEEE Transactions on Audio Speech and Language Processing, and is a member of several technical committees including the IEEE Signal Processing Society Speech and Language Technical Committee (SLTC) and Machine Learning for Signal Processing Technical Committee (MLSP).